jeffreythewang/lachats/README.md

 # LA Chats

-A lightweight platform for UCLA students to chat with their classmates
+A lightweight platform for UCLA students to chat with their classmates.

+# todo

+* links to facebook profiles
+* users currently in this room
+* send images
+* send files